 I was invited to accompany 3 performers for the inauguration performance of the Fremont Raaga School of Music.
 This was the first time that I played on stage without any live practice sessions.
 It was a great experience and a sweet, challenging moment for me to remember and learn from!
 In this video, I accompany Dr. Ameya Velingker Ji as he explores Raag Hamsadhwani.

-As the time for my harmonium class concert rolled around, I colaborated with my classmates and teacher to perform for our harmonium group performance.
+As the time for my harmonium class concert rolled around, I collaborated with my classmates and teacher to perform in our harmonium group performance.
 Once again, we left behind language barriers and age gaps to work together, choosing the raag and learning 3 new compositions.
-After countless hours of practice, and communication through eye contact and gestures, this is the final product.
+After countless hours of practice and communication through eye contact and gestures, this is the final product.

 In October 2025, I had the privilege of accompanying several batches from the renowned vocalist and guru Shri Mahesh Kale ji’s music school, the Mahesh Kale School of Music (MKSM).
 I accompanied the Sargam Smilies, Omkara, and Harmony batches, exploring a range of melodious raags and supporting each performer on stage.
 Gandhar Tare accompanied on the tabla.